 By 2040, younger Medicaid beneficiaries will be “tech natives”—individuals who have never known life before smart technology.
 But even people in their seventies and eighties (today’s boomers and Gen X) will have used smartphones and other smart devices for decades, and will be fluent in technology and its many uses.
 Moreover, technology companies will have developed apps and devices that are tailored to individuals who may have had difficulty using smart devices in the past, including Medicaid beneficiaries who are blind or have motor-skill impairments.
 There will also be a proliferation of apps that target various Medicaid eligibility groups, including pregnant women, individuals with mental health and substance use disorders, and the elderly, offering new ways for these groups to monitor their own health.

 States will provide smart medical devices to beneficiaries as a covered benefit.
-Years of data are likely to show that using smart technologies for preventive health and chronic care management leads to net savings for Medicaid programs.
-As such, many states will have received permission from the Centers for Medicare & Medicaid Services (CMS) via Section 1115 waivers to provide smart devices as a covered benefit as early as the year 2030.
-In 2018, Ohio Governor John Kasich signed the Technology First Executive Order, making Ohio the first state in the country to emphasize expanding access to technology for people with developmental disabilities.3
+Years of data are likely to show that using smart technologies for preventive health and chronic care management leads to net savings for Medicaid programmes.
+As such, many states will have received permission from the Centres for Medicare & Medicaid Services (CMS) via Section 1115 waivers to provide smart devices as a covered benefit as early as the year 2030.
+In 2018, Ohio Governor John Kasich signed the Technology First Executive Order, making Ohio the first state in the country to emphasise expanding access to technology for people with developmental disabilities.3

 While there will be no requirement that Medicaid beneficiaries purchase or accept smart medical devices as covered benefits, there are many services that will no longer be available in person, both in Medicaid and throughout the health care system.
 For example, routine monitoring for hypertension, diabetes, and obesity will be conducted via smart medical devices in the home.
 Relevant data will be transferred to a patient’s primary care clinician, who will do any necessary follow-ups.
 By and large, beneficiaries will find the services convenient and of high quality, prompting most beneficiaries to proactively embrace them.

 In the year 2040, a nationwide database will exist that makes available Medicaid health care and other relevant data.
 This data will be interoperable among all health care stakeholders—primary care providers, labs, pharmacies, public health agencies, and long-term care providers, among others—and fully accessible to patients themselves.
 This includes not just health care data but also information on factors such as social determinants of health that can be mined for predictive analytics and more comprehensive health management.
-For example, connecting data from housing programs and Medicaid could help address the needs of a homeless person with mental health issues.
+For example, connecting data from housing programmes and Medicaid could help address the needs of a homeless person with mental health issues.

 This database will help improve the quality of care by providing a more holistic view of the patient, reducing inefficiencies and administrative burdens, and aligning financial incentives.